The Story of Notre Dame Cathedral: A Chronicle of Construction and Restoration

 The devastation of Notre Dame resonated far beyond France's borders, sparking an outpouring of support and solidarity worldwide.
 Millions expressed their sorrow and pledged donations to restore the cathedral.
 Notable donors included French billionaires François-Henri Pinault and Bernard Arnault, as well as companies and individuals from various countries who wanted to contribute to the rebuilding effort.

-There has been a collective determination to rebuild and restore the cathedral in the aftermath of the fire.
+There had been a collective determination to rebuild and restore the cathedral in the aftermath of the fire.
 The French government has pledged to complete the restoration for the 2024 Summer Olympics in Paris, ensuring that Notre Dame again represents humanity's resilience and enduring spirit.

 Conclusion